-Shipment Timing by Month LICENSED PRODUCT in Pounds [📰]
+Shipment Timing by Month LICENSED PRODUCT in Pounds [ ]

 Shipped in 2020, Cumulative

-Shipping week of 1-18-21 [\blacksquare]
+Shipping week of 1-18-21 [ 📰 ]

-February []
+February [ 🔳 ]

-March []
+March [

-April [📰]
+April [ ]

-May [🚾]
+May [ 🚾 ]

-June [🚾]
+June [ 🚾 ]

-Total through June 2021 [🔤]
+Total through June 2021 [ 📰 ]

-July [🔤]
+July [ 🚾 ]

-August [📰]
+August [ 🚾 ]

-Total through August 2021 [🔤]
+Total through August 2021 [ 🚾 ]

-3. Additional Services.
+Additional Services.
 In addition to the services provided in the CONSULTING AGREEMENT and for a period of six months after the EFFECTIVE DATE (as defined below), P&G will assist PCT with additional R&D support, as requested by PCT, related to [ ] located in Ironton, OH.
 In consideration for such services, PCT will pay P&G \$250,000 no later than 10 days after EFFECTIVE DATE, \$125,000 no later than 3 months after the EFFECTIVE DATE and \$125,000 no later than 6 months after the EFFECTIVE DATE.
 Any CONSULTANT INVENTIONS or IMPROVEMENTS will be governed by the Section 6 of the CONSULTING AGREEMENT.
-4. [MINION MANAGED IN THE PARTIES recognize that there may be additional know-how generated between the PARTIES relating to [ ].
-Either PARTY may freely use this know-how within its

-5. Amendment; No Further Effect.
+- 4. [ Know-How.
+The PARTIES recognize that there may be additional know-how generated between the PARTIES relating to [ Little PARTIES or with THIRD PARTIES, provided such THIRD PARTY is under the same duty of confidentiality to the PARTIES. - 5.
+Amendment; No Further Effect.
 To the extent required, this SIDE LETTER will be deemed to be an amendment to the TRANSACTION AGREEMENT pursuant to Section 20.8 of the TRANSACTION AGREEMENT and Section 7.7 of the CONSULTING AGREEMENT.
-Except as expressly set forth herein, this SIDE LETTER does not, by implication or otherwise, alter, modify, amend or in any way affect any of the terms, conditions, obligations, covenants or agreements contained in the TRANSACTION AGREEMENT or the CONSULTING AGREEMENT.
+Except as expressly set forth herein, this SIDE LETTER does not, by implication or otherwise, alter, modify, amend or in any way affect any of the terms, conditions, obligations, covenants or agreements contained in the TRANSACTION AGREEMENT or the CONSULTING AGREEMENT. - 6.
+Effective Date.
+This SIDE LETTER shall be effective as of January 1,